Lake Louise, Alaska, USA

 - Statistics / Weather / Helpful Links

 Looking for Lake Louise cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Lake Louise is located in the exciting Matanuska-Susitna Borough (Mat-Su for short) in Alaska.
 Lake Louise which connects to Susitna Lake boasts that it is one of the largest lake areas in Alaska that has road access making it a great stopping point for travelers.
 The community of Lake Louise that surrounds Lake Louise is considered the “jumping off point” to the most remote areas of Alaska.

 One of the early explorers of the Mat-Su Valley, Lt.
 Castner, named the clear water Lake Adah after his girlfriend.
 Later, the lake was renamed Lake Louise in honor of Captain Glenn’s wife.
 During the early days of the community, Lake Louise was only accessible by floatplane.
 The army built the nineteen mile road from Glenn Highway to Lake Louise by one team starting at the water and the other team at the highway until they met in the middle.
 Lake Louise became a favorite R & R spot for the army during the construction of Alaska’s highways.